rmccoy7541/neand_sQTL/log.md

 REMEMBER
 - You need to make the pipeline generalizable, especially the part after separating the phenotype table by tissue.

+### 9:23 AM 4/5/2019
+Holy crap... so splitting the TESTIS had a mistake, in that many of the files were split along the middle of the line, destroying the whole thing.
+I'm going to have to split again and then do NPEC, but this time split by lines and not by bytes.

+I fucked up and accidentally deleted the TESTIS nominal pass concatted file.
+Damn.
+Whatever, it was becoming a pain in the ass to do it the hard way.
+I'm just going do do a NomPass and then run NPEC and get the Neaderthal-extracted sQTLs the normal way, which is from the separate outputs.
+Whatever.

+Bamming the WHLBLD sra's

 ### 4:29 PM 4/4/2019
 I'm trying to call NPEC on all of the remaining tissues (BRNCHA, TESTIS, WHLBLD).
 I'm going to have to do all of WHLBLD all over again because I don't have the intermediary files.
 Which is fine for now since my focus is putting together a presentation.
 For TESTIS, the nominal was close to 1 terabyte, so I broke it up into ~ one hundred pieces and am going to try to run NPEC on that.
 I think BRNCHA is (almost) done with NPEC so I'm going to cat them and put them in `~/data`.
 So really I have one tissue to work on immediately (TESTIS).
 I think the plan is talk about some of the top Neanderthal genes by tissue.